 Robots.txt file is one of the most critical data you have on your website.
 So much crucial that an incorrectly written robot.txt file can even cut you off from search engines.

-So, in this guide, I will show you how to create a robots.txt file for your WordPress website and blog.
+So, in this guide, I will show you how to create a custom robots.txt file for your WordPress website.

 SEO consists of lots of factors, but firstly, it all starts with a crawl.
 So, before you move to robots.txt, you must understand what is crawling in a search engine.